The story behind iTV, the worlds first internet-based video-on-demand service and its 1,5 billion dollar failure

 Turning $1,5 Billion worth of Lemons into Lemonade

 iTV would continue a struggling existence for years, to eventually be shuttered in 2002.
 PCCW, after acquiring HKT in 2000, did manage to get some value from the service, though. iTV’s fiber optic network gave Hong Kong great connectivity at a time when most of the world was still using dial-up.
-PCCW would follow up on the idea of iTV and greatly improve in it with NOW Broadband, a comparable service that proved much more successful.
+PCCW would follow up on the idea of iTV and greatly improve in it with NOW TV, a comparable service that proved much more successful.
 In 2006, the service counted roughly half a million subscribers or half of the world’s 1 million people that were using internet-based VoD.

 Want to have a friendly chat about the developments in the industry?
 Reach out to us at firstname.lastname@example.org or ping your regular Divitel contact.